 A visit to Tulsa’s Philbrook Museum of Art would be incomplete without a tour of the amazing gardens that surround it.
 Constructed for Villa Philbrook when it was still a home, the original design combined Italian, English and French garden attributes.
 The Philbrook Gardens were intended to showcase native plants and trees, and the gardens have retained this mission throughout the decades.
 To this day, the gardens offer superb outdoor spaces for viewing Oklahoma’s natural environment at its finest.

 To experience the Philbrook Gardens is like walking out into a serene, Italian villa.
-Look down from the museum’s back terrace, and you’ll notice the symmetrical design of this formal garden.
+Look down from the museum’s back terrace to notice the symmetrical design of this formal garden.
 A diamond-shaped, terraced lawn invites you to step deeper into the surrounding oasis.
-A dramatic water feature is the center of attention; it begins with a fountain at the base of the museum, continues down the hill as a creek running in a manmade waterway, then over landscaped rocks as a waterfall into reflecting pools.
+A dramatic water feature is the center of attention – it begins with a fountain at the base of the museum, continues down the hill as a creek running in a manmade waterway, then over landscaped rocks as a waterfall into reflecting pools.
 Wander the walkways surrounded by perfectly-manicured hedges, bushes and flowers.
 The tempietto, a Roman-inspired chapel, beckons visitors to savor a moment of contemplation while taking in the scenery.
 A glance toward the museum offers a breathtaking view of the gardens.

 Head to the south side of Philbrook Museum and you’ll find another garden area.
 Hedges and trees line the rectangle-shaped garden, leading to a fountain featured at the far end.
 As you peruse the garden, take a moment to admire the wrought-iron niches.

-Located in the heart of Tulsa, a horticultural haven including the Tulsa Garden Center, Municipal Rose Garden and Linnaeus Teaching Garden awaits to whisk visitors away into an elaborate garden getaway filled with reflecting pools, intricate hedge designs, English ivy-covered terraces and ruby-hued roses as far as the eye can see.
+Located in the heart of Tulsa, a horticultural haven including the Tulsa Garden Center, Municipal Rose Garden and Linnaeus Teaching Garden awaits at Woodward Park to whisk visitors away into an elaborate garden getaway.
+Explore the grounds to discover reflecting pools, intricate hedge designs, English ivy-covered terraces and ruby-hued roses as far as the eye can see.
 Completed in 1921 and originally home to a Tulsa oilman, the Tulsa Garden Center curls around the original Italian villa-style mansion.
 Today, visitors can catch a glimpse of the mansion’s ornate design elements and then wander into the immaculate grounds waiting outside.
 Visit the conservatory, added to the property in the 1930s, to view succulents, water plants, orchids and more.

 The Teaching Garden at Woodward Park is a lovingly cultivated space.
 Gardens here include a fruit and vegetable garden, water garden and herb garden, which are used as educational tools to demonstrate the latest and most successful techniques for growing plants in the natural environment.
 Every plant in the Teaching Garden is well-labeled and easy to observe.
 As you tour the herb garden, enjoy the aroma of lavender, rosemary, mint and sage, then visit the centerpiece water garden to view water hyacinths, lily pads and elephant ears as they flourish along cascading waterways.

 Steps from skyscrapers in downtown Oklahoma City, the Myriad Botanical Gardens and Crystal Bridge Tropical Conservatory provide a sanctuary amidst the urban landscape.
-The glass-encased, tube-shaped Crystal Bridge Tropical Conservatory holds much more than one would expect: entire ecosystems flourish here, from a lush rainforest to an arid desert.
+Reopened to the public in November 2022, the glass-encased, tube-shaped Crystal Bridge Tropical Conservatory features much more than one would expect – entire ecosystems flourish here, from a lush rainforest to an arid desert.
 Over 1,000 plants from all continents except Antarctica fill the conservatory, from humble cacti to towering palms that reach skyward.
+The conservatory’s renovations include a breathtaking, two-floor cascading waterfall, improved accessibility with elevator additions, incredible sculptures, root walls and reflecting pools, plus other surprises waiting to be discovered.

-During warm weather, concerts, plays and special events are held at a water stage that sits on the lake.
+During warm weather, concerts, plays and special events like the annual Lunar New Year Celebration are hosted at the water stage that sits on the lake.
 An interactive children’s area is also featured within the gardens, offering a hedge maze, climbing playground, a splash fountain and more.
-Bring your four-legged friend out to the dog park to run around and mingle with other furry friends, and don’t forget to take a second glance at the strategically-placed outdoor sculpture collection as you explore the Myriad Botanical Gardens, Oklahoma City’s much-loved garden paradise.
+Bring your four-legged friend out to the dog park to run around and mingle with other furry friends.
+Don’t forget to take a second glance at the strategically-placed outdoor sculpture collection as you explore Oklahoma City’s much-loved garden paradise.